aci-ref/facilitation_leading_practices/activities/03-engagement.md

 confusion, dropped tasks, and potentially lost credibility with researchers.
 Additionally, if you are tracking any metrics or information, a lack in consistency will result in unreliable results and will hinder your efforts.
-With multiple facilitators on your team, ensure that everyone is trained and understands the tracking procedures that are in place.
+With multiple Facilitators on your team, ensure that everyone is trained and understands the tracking procedures that are in place.
 For an example of tracking and documenting an engagment see [Appendix 3.1](../../appendix/3.1-engagement-documentation)